 Some of the subjects currently on Udemy are DSLR Filmmaking, Video Editing, Shooting 16mm Film, Making iPhone Documentaries, and Screenwriting & Storytelling.

-Udemy is not a school or university.
+Interestingly, Udemy is not a school or university.
 Since 2007 it has been an online learning program geared towards professionals and interested parties wanting to further their knowledge and skills in all sorts of areas.

 Courses are created by a variety of professionals who are leaders in their fields.
 Each course is available for purchase and completion on your own time.

-For filmmaking, areas of study can be found in cinematography, directing, acting, screenwriting, and in the various business aspects such as raising capital, producing, and marketing films.
+Filmmaking, areas of study can be found in cinematography, directing, acting, screenwriting, and in the various business aspects such as raising capital, producing, and marketing films.

-Courses usually last from four to ten weeks, with one to two hours of video lectures a week.
+In addition, courses usually last from four to ten weeks, with one to two hours of video lectures a week.
 The courses provide quizzes, weekly exercises, peer-graded assignments, and sometimes a final project or exam.

-You can join Coursera for free, but the courses have fees, and if a certification certificate is offered, you will need to purchase it.
+You can join Coursera for free, but the courses do have fees, and if a certification certificate is offered, you will need to purchase it.

-Its complete online filmmaking program covers all the vital areas of filmmaking from script to screen, including film, video, and digital media.
+Furthermore, its complete online filmmaking program covers all the vital areas of filmmaking from script to screen, including film, video, and digital media.

 The range of degree programs are in Art & Design, Business, Film & Television, Games, Media & Communications, Music & Recording, Sports, and Technology.

-Degree programs are offered at an accelerated pace.
+Interestingly, degree programs are offered at an accelerated pace.
 According to Full Sail, this allows you to graduate in approximately half the time of a traditional bachelor’s program.

 Start classes when you’re ready, instead of dealing with semester schedules.
-After graduation, students can come back to update skills and knowledge as the entertainment industry continues to evolve.
+After graduation, students can come back to update their skills and knowledge as the entertainment industry continues to evolve.